estephanbe/fsnd-final/back_end_production/README.md

 # Full Stack Store API
 This API was made to control the CRUD operations of a simple online store using Flask.
 The idea of the application is a multi-vendor e-commerce platform.
 Every seller with an Admin role can create products, tags, cats, and so on.
 And the regular user can review and buy the products.

+If you want to rock in the e-commerce market and the multi-vendor platforms, clone this app and add your touch into it and ROCK!

+You can navigate to the production version on Heroku server by clicking [HERE](https://bosh-mall-api.herokuapp.com/).

 ## Installing Dependencies

 ### Python 3.9